1-800-991-0783

 • Response

-These operations need to work together as part of an overall program if they are going to thoroughly protect your organization.
+These operations need to work together as part of an overall program if they will effectively provide safety and security for your organization.

-Access control solutions manage the flow of traffic through entryways and access points in your facility.
-They can be used to restrict access for different types of employees and visitors.
+Access control solutions manage traffic flow through entryways and access points in your facility.
+Their purpose is to restrict the access of employees and visitors to sensitive areas.

-Although security guards and other personnel can perform access control when needed, in most cases, it is more cost-effective to use a technical access control solution.
-Those technical solutions can include:
+While security guards and other personnel can perform access control when needed, it is most cost-effective to use an electronic access control solution in most cases.
+Those solutions can include:

 Electronic Access Control

 These systems connect to a central database where employee access privileges are recorded.
-When an employee authenticates themselves at an access point, the system verifies whether they are allowed through and opens the access point accordingly.
+When employees authenticate themselves at an access point, the system verifies whether they are allowed through and opens the access point accordingly.

-• RFID fobs: Radio frequency identification keychain tokens that communicate over short-range wireless.
+• RFID fobs - Radio frequency identification tokens that communicate over short-range wireless.
 The fob is waved near a reader to authenticate.

-• Prox cards: Flat cards that are pressed against readers to authenticate the holder.
+• Prox cards - are flat cards pressed against readers to authenticate the holder.
 Newer prox cards use embedded RFID antennas to transmit credentials.

-• Mobile phone apps: A secure app on a user’s phone identifies them when they approach access points.
-Phones authenticate the holder by transmitting their identity over Bluetooth or NFC, short-range wireless antennas common in mobile devices.
+• Mobile phone apps - A secure app on a user’s phone identifies them when they approach access points.
+Phones authenticate the holder by transmitting their identity over Bluetooth or NFC—short-range wireless standards universally available on mobile devices.

 Electronic access controls are very secure, but they can be expensive.
 Most organizations only deploy electronic access control at their most sensitive access points.